-You can also enable encryption after this installation from the Recording Server Manager tray icon in the notification area.
+You can also enable encryption after installation from the Recording Server Manager tray icon in the notification area.

-- 7. In the Specify recording server settings window, do the following: - 1.
+- 7. On the Specify recording server settings page, specify the different recording server settings: - 1.
 In the Recording server name field, enter the name of the recording server.
 The default is the name of the computer. - 2.
 The Management server address field shows the address and port number of the management server: localhost:80. - 3.
 In the Select your media database location field, select the location where you want to save your video recording.
 Milestone recommends that you save your video recordings in a separate location from where you install the software and not on the system drive.
 The default location is the drive with the most space available. - 4.
-In Retention time for video recordings, define how long you want to save the video recordings for.
-You can enter between 1 and 999 days, where 7 days is the default retention time. - 5.
-Click Continue. - 8.
-On the Specify mobile server encryption page of the installation wizard: - Enable the option to establish secure connection between the mobile server and clients and services
+In Retention time for video recordings field, define for how long you want to save the video recordings.
+You can enter from between 1 and 999 days, where 7 days is the default retention time. - 5.
+Click Continue.

+8. On the Specify mobile server encryption page, you can secure the communication between the mobile server and the clients and services.

 If you do not enable encryption, some features in some clients will not be available.
-For more information, see Mobile server encryption requirements for clients on page 390.
+For more information, see Mobile server encryption requirements for clients on page 411.

-• Select a valid certificate in the list.
-For more information about establishing secure communication in your system, see Mobile server data encryption (explained) on page 391.
+Select a valid certificate in the list.
+For more information about establishing secure communication in your system, see Mobile server data encryption (explained) on page 412 or the Milestone Certificate guide (English only).

-You can also enable encryption after the installation is completed from the Mobile Server Manager tray icon in the taskbar of your operating system.
+You can also enable encryption after the installation completes from the Mobile Server Manager tray icon in the taskbar of your operating system.

-- 9. In the Select file location and product language window, do the following: - 1.
+- 9. On the Select file location and product language page, do the following: - 1.
 In the File location field, select the location where you want to install the software. - 2.
-In Product language, select the language in which your XProtect product should be installed. - 3.
+In Product language, select the language in which to install your XProtect product. - 3.
 Click Install.